Pros & Cons of Online and Mobile Banking

 No Minimum Balance

-Many traditional banks still require that you maintain a minimum balance or have an established automatic deposit or they will charge you a monthly fee.
-You may wonder how much money you need to open an account online.
-Some digital financial institutions do not require a minimum amount of cash be kept in your checking and savings accounts.
-Your balance in a digital bank account can be just a few dollars, and you still won’t be hit with charges on your statement.
+Many traditional banks still require you to maintain a minimum balance or else be charged a monthly fee.
+In terms of how much money you need to open an account online and keep it in good standing, you may be in for a pleasant surprise.
+A number of digital financial institutions allow a balance of just a few dollars, and you still won’t be hit with charges on your statement.

 Convenience